 Their findings are astounding: one single solitary smile can provide the same level of mood-enhancement as up to 2,000 chocolate bars, as stimulating as getting up to 16,000 pounds sterling (roughly $20,000), and smiles are more likely to produce a better short-term high than either sex or shopping!

-So if your credit cards are maxing out—try smiling!
+So, if your credit cards are maxing out—try smiling!
 If you’re too hooked on chocolate—find something or someone to elicit a smile from you!

 But here’s the thing.
 We’re not talking New Age feel-good stuff here.
-Smiling has well-documented physiological impact on your mind and body.
+Smiling has a well-documented physiological impact on your mind and body.

 Dopamine, endorphins, and serotonin, known as the “feel-good” neurotransmitters, are all released from your brain into your body when you smile.
 Not only do these neurotransmitters relax you, and make you feel better emotionally, but they can also lower your heart rate and blood pressure—two significant contributors to your physical well-being.

 Children smile way more than adults do—the number most commonly given is 400 times a day.
 This is compared to the happy adults who smile 40-50 times per day, and average adults who smile 20 times per day.

 Smile More Mindfully

 No, I don’t mean to affix a phony smile to your face.
 You can’t fool your brain; it knows the difference between the real thing and a fake.

 Becoming more mindful of occasions that—for you—genuinely merit a smile, and allowing yourself to indulge in that very life-enhancing act.
 (Check out our smile quotes for a pick-me-up right now!)

-As a matter of course, any time you say “thanks” or “thank you,” add a smile!
+As a matter of fact, any time you say “thanks” or “thank you,” add a smile!
 That includes when you thank spouses, significant others, children, and other family members: too often we forget to smile at those closest to us.

 There are a gazillion opportunities to smile each and every day.

-You may never make it up to the children’s’ 400-smiles-per-day mark.
+You may never make it up to the children’s 400-smiles-per-day mark.
 But for sure, your body and mind will most decidedly benefit from this change.
-What could be better?